logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Data Transformation & Verification
 ----------------------------------

 Spark Dataframes can be used to transform and validate large datasets in a distributed manner.
+For example schemas can be used to validate the datasets.
+Useful insights can be calculated such as class imbalance, null values for fields and value ranges.
+Datasets can be transformed by dropping or filtering fields.

+Validation and visualization is easily done in Jupyter.
+See visualizations_ here.

 Feature Extraction
 ------------------

-Spark Dataframes can be used for feature extraction.
+This part of the pipeline is still in development.
+We plan on releasing a Feature Store.

 Experimentation, Training and Testing